Updated as of August 9, 2019

 - Work permit in PDF format (Chinese and English).
 Submit a photocopy of both version.
 Your Chinese work permit contains a barcode that the embassy can use to verify its authenticity.
 No need to submit the original nor have your employer sent it to you it via mail courier.

 - Passport (original and photocopies) – Submit (1) one photocopy of passport identification page (the one with your picture) and (1) one photocopy of the last page containing the information of the person to contact in the event of an emergency.
-If you have an old passport, bring it.
+If you have old passports, bring and photocopy them.
 If you have obtained Chinese visas in the past, photocopy all of them.
 Include them in the submission.

 - Visa Application Form – The form must be filled out completely and legibly, all in capital letters, as advised by the embassy.
 Fill out the form online/electronically using either Adobe Acrobat Reader DC program or Google Chrome.
 When you download the Chinese Visa application form from the website, open it with Google Chrome.
 You’ll discover the PDF file becomes fillable.
 Provide the needed info.
 You may have noticed that the texts adjust itself as you type in the information.
 Don’t worry if some words are bigger than others.
 It won’t matter.
 (If you have questions, write them down via the comment section).